 You should use hyaluronic acid after retinol.
 And to maximise the benefits, you should use retinol first and then wait at least 30 minutes before applying hyaluronic acid.
 That's because you need to allow the retinol to soak into your skin first and then use hyaluronic acid to hydrate your skin and increase your skin's ability to tolerate irritation and reduce the flaking and dryness caused by retinol.
 Replenish moisture after applying retinol should be an essential step in your skincare routine.

 How do you layer retinol and hyaluronic acid together?

-Both ingredients are potent powerhouses in their own right and when teaming them together you will find they each perform effective results on the skin without causing too much irritation.
-There of course some difference between the two of them which are as follows.
+Hyaluronic Acid and retinol are potent powerhouses in their own right and when teaming them together you will find they each perform effective results on the skin without causing too much irritation.
+There are of course some difference between the two of them which are as follows.

 Naturally occurring in the body, hyaluronic acid is a clever ingredient that is able to hold hugely impressive amounts of water to the skin.
 It is able to draw water into the skin’s protective barrier and keeps the skin hydrated and healthy throughout the day.
 This will not only keep you looking glowing and youthful, but you’ll find the skin is able to protect itself fully from exposure to free radical damage, such as pollution, UV rays and other environmental aggressors.

 A potent form of vitamin A, retinol has a unique talent of speeding up the skin’s cell renewal cycle resulting in a new skin layer reaching the surface.
 You’ll find the skin surface is left looking luminous with signs of premature ageing, such as fine lines and wrinkles significantly reduced with dark spots and hyperpigmentation visibly improved.
 As potent as this ingredient is, it is one of the most complicated to use which is why I suggest checking out our dedicated blog post about retinol and how to introduce it into your routine.